-Overall group materiality How we determined it N\$ 55,426,400 5% of profit before tax Rationale for the materiality benchmark applied We chose profit before tax as the benchmark because, in our view, it is the benchmark against which the performance of the group is most commonly measured by users, and is a generally accepted benchmark.
-We chose 5% which is consistent with quantitative materiality thresholds used for profit-oriented companies in this sector.
+Overall group materiality N\$ 54,716,201

+How we determined it 5% of profit before tax

+Rationale for the materiality benchmark applied We chose profit before tax as the benchmark because, in our view, it is the benchmark against which the performance of the Group is most commonly measured by users, and is a generally accepted benchmark.
+We chose 5% which is consistent with quantitative materiality thresholds used for profit-oriented public interest companies in this sector.